allewun/iOS-Image-Report/README.md

   * Code references 1x image => Warning: Image will be downscaled on non-retina devices.

 ## Limitations
-The current version has a few limitation:
+The current version has a few limitations:

 * Only checks .png images
 * Only works for a single directory